tytydraco/yessleep/out/Broken_by_the_night.md

 How to move on…

-Growing up, my older brother was the daredevil between us.
+As a kid, my older brother was the daredevil between us.
 He led me down our steep driveway on a skateboard, we got marooned overnight on a jungle island in the Arabian Sea, showed me how to shoot BB-guns and bottle-rockets, drive fast, climb 20-story cranes, and draft down hills at high-speed on a road-bike.
 He taught me how to shotgun beer, chop Ritalin into lines, and with rolled bills from summer life-guarding, blow coke.

 How did I survive so many wild nights unscathed, but not his 50th.
 We haven’t spoken since.
 It’s not his fault.
 Even Dostoyevsky couldn’t have foreseen what lay ahead.